PGH 2070 Mobility Vision Plan

 DOMI has numerous city-wide and neighborhood-specific planning initiatives that are in progress.
 These projects as well as future planning and engineering projects will help us move closer towards achieving our long-term vision.
 Ongoing city-wide initiatives are described in additional detail below.

 - Pedestrian Safety Action Plan.
 Efforts undertaken as part of this study were designed to help identify a network of streets for future pedestrian investments.
 The analysis used numerous inputs to identify high-pedestrian crash locations, high-risk pedestrian corridors, high-need pedestrian corridors, and key walking streets.
 Findings from the analysis in combination with stakeholder input will be used to inform a final network for future policy and infrastructure improvements as part of the City’s Pedestrian Safety Action Plan.
 The City considers a complete sidewalk network to be non-negotiable component of our transportation network and we are working towards achieving this goal.
-The plan will be completed in Spring 2020.
+The plan will be completed in late 2020.

 - Complete Streets Design Guidelines.
 Through the adoption of the Pittsburgh Complete Streets Policy in 2016, the City puts people walking, biking, and taking transit on equal footing with people driving motor vehicles in an effort to improve the quality of life for all Pittsburghers.
 Subsequent activities include the ongoing preparation of Complete Streets Design Guidelines that are intended to serve as the framework for reprogramming streets to be great public spaces that also facilitate the introduction of multi-modals corridors and safe, connected, and convenient transportation networks.
-This project will be completed in Spring 2020.
+This project will be completed in late 2020.